cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

    :param cloudlet: the cloudlet to be bind to a given Vm
    :param vm: the vm to bind the Cloudlet to
    :return: true if the Cloudlet was found in the waiting list and was bind to the given Vm, false it the Cloudlet was not found in such a list (that may mean it wasn't submitted yet or was already created)

+defaultVmMapper
+^^^^^^^^^^^^^^^

+.. java:method::  Vm defaultVmMapper(Cloudlet cloudlet)
+   :outertype: DatacenterBroker

+   Defines the default policy used to select a Vm to host a Cloudlet that is waiting to be created.
+It applies a Round-Robin policy to cyclically select the next Vm from the list of waiting VMs.

+   :param cloudlet: the cloudlet that needs a VM to be placed into
+   :return: the selected Vm for the cloudlet or \ :java:ref:`Vm.NULL`\  if no suitable VM was found

 getCloudletCreatedList
 ^^^^^^^^^^^^^^^^^^^^^^